Alessandra Ambrosio: Victoria's Secret

 By 2006, Ambrosio was selected as the first spokesmodel for the Victoria's Secret "PINK" line.
 In 2005, she walked the Victoria's Secret Fashion Show runway wearing lingerie made entirely out of candy.
 In the 2008 edition of the Fashion Show, she walked the runway three months after giving birth to her first child, and opened the show the following year in 2009.
 The 2011 show saw her wearing the heaviest wings (30 lb) ever made for the show while pregnant with her second child.

 In 2012, Ambrosio was chosen to wear the "Fantasy Bra".
-The Floral Fantasy Bra, crafted by London Jewellers featured amethysts, rubies, sapphires, and diamonds all set in rose and yellow gold and adorned with more than 5,200 precious stones.
-In 2014, she wore the Dream Fantasy Bra, alongside fellow model Adriana Lima.
-Both of the bras cost $2.5 million each.
+The Floral Fantasy Bra, crafted by London Jewelers, was valued at $2.5 million.
+It featured amethysts, rubies, sapphires, and diamonds all set in rose and yellow gold.

+In 2014, she was chosen to wear Fantasy Bra, alongside fellow model Adriana Lima.
+The Dream Fantasy Bra, crafted by Mouawad featured diamonds, rubies, sapphires, and gemstones, held together with 18-karat gold strings.
+Both of the bras was valued at $2 million.

-After the Victoria's Secret Fashion Show 2017, Alessandra posted on her Instagram that she will be retiring after "17 Victoria's Secret Fashion Shows".
+After the Victoria's Secret Fashion Show in 2017, Ambrosio posted on her Instagram that she will be retiring from walking Victoria's Secret Fashion Shows.

-In 2024, Alessandra made a comeback for the brand’s fashion show just 7 years after her retirement.
+In October 2024, seven years after her retirement, Ambrosio returned to the Victoria's Secret Fashion Show.
+The following October, she walked for the brand once more, marking her 18th appearance.
+In 2025, she participated in the Victoria's Secret Fashion Show for a 19th time.